-All Poorvu Center resources and services for Graduate School and Professional School students will resume with the start of the Fall 2020 semester.
+All Poorvu Center resources and services for Graduate School and Professional School students will resume with the start of the Spring 2021 semester.
 Most services will use Zoom to host meetings between fellows and students.
 Please find the instructions below for accessing resources and services; unfortunately most meeting rooms in the Poorvu Center do not allow for proper social distancing between students/fellows.

 Because many of these services will rely on Zoom, please create a Yale Zoom account in advance.